QuentinRougemont/EASYstrata/README.md

 **/!\ The input required will vary strongly based on which steps of the workflow you want to perform.**
 Several files are **compulsory**

-All input data, including full path to input files, should be provided in the [**config file**](https://github.com/QuentinRougemont/EASYstrata/blob/main/config/config)
+Again, all input data, including full path to input files, should be provided in the [**config file**](https://github.com/QuentinRougemont/EASYstrata/blob/main/config/config)

 ### Basic input (all options)
 * **Input genome(s)** - compulsory: This may be one genome assembly containing both sex/mating type chromosomes, or **ideally** two separate haplotype assemblies containing each one of the sex/mating-type chromosomes.